ucphhpc/docker-migrid/doc/source/sections/getting-started/deploying.rst

 section at `DevDNS <https://github.com/lcmen/devdns#host-machine--containers>`_.

 .. note::
-    We have decided to use the fork linked above instead of the original repository (https://github.com/ruudud/devdns) that was apparently abandoned, since the docker client the original uses is outdated.
+    We have decided to use the fork linked above instead of the original repository `ruudud/devdns <https://github.com/ruudud/devdns>`_ that
+    apparently has been abandoned, since the docker client the original uses is outdated.

 We recommend the least invasive method, namely to reconfigure the host machine's resolv.conf (in the case of a Unix-like system) such that it asks the localhost devdns container as the **(IMPORTANT) first nameserver** before any other nameserver::